 Skip to Content

-How To Actually Plan Affordable Family Shore Excursions With Remarkable Ease
+How To Actually Plan Affordable Cruise Shore Excursions On Your Own With Ease

 Shore Excursions-Family sitting on large map planning travel

-Booking shore excursions through the cruise line can usually be the easiest and most convenient way to fill out your itinerary.
+Booking shore excursions through the cruise line is usually the easiest and most convenient way to build your itinerary.
 However, it is not your only option.
 And, it is most likely one of the most expensive ways to plan shore excursions.
-Read on to learn how your family can save money planning independent shore excursions instead.
+Read on to learn how your family can save money by planning independent shore excursions instead.

 Advantages of Independent Shore Excursions

-My family first tried planning an independent excursion as part of a mediterranean cruise several years ago.
+My family first tried planning an independent excursion as part of a Mediterranean cruise several years ago.
 I found the company online through some research on Trip Advisor.
-It turned out to be the best shore excursions for the entire trip.
-They were able to design a tour that visited every site our group was interested in seeing.
-They were able to arrange for advance tickets to some popular attractions (thus avoiding a long wait in line).
-Plus, they provided car seats.
+It turned out to be the best shore excursion for the entire trip.

 Related Post: How Our Family Saved Awesome Money On Our India Shore Excursions